rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

   The code samples in this post are run on <code>rubinius-3.14</code> to take advantage of parallel processing.
 As you may know, MRI's
 <a href="http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil">global interpreter lock</a>
-ensures only one code can execute Ruby code at any one time.
+ensures only one thread can execute Ruby code at any one time.
 </p>
 </aside>